FRED at full-scale picks up marine plastic from 5mm to 5m long.

 FRED battens down during storms and stops cleanup operations to remain safe.

-Clear Blue Sea is staffed with over 100 unpaid student interns and funded with small donations.
+Clear Blue Sea is staffed with interns and volunteer professionals and funded with small donations

 Join Clear Blue Sea as an Intern, Mentor, Advocate, or Donor – we are welcoming to all!